 Doctoral students from a variety of disciplines—such as urban planning, political science, economics, anthropology, education, social work, geography, and sociology—who are committed to using policy change to advance population health and health equity.

 But don’t get hung up on our name, because we’re not just looking for students who do health policy research.
 We’re looking for doctoral students whose research has the potential to impact health and well-being: The economics student examining how the marketplace drives decisions that create barriers to good health.
 The engineering student studying systems that better support wellness.
 The agriculture student who pursues research while keeping an eye on how it impacts long-term health.
 The goal of the program is to train doctoral students to use their discipline-based research training to advance health equity to build a Culture of Health, one that enables everyone to live longer, healthier lives.

 We need far greater diversity in future generations of researchers and policymakers.
 With more voices in the conversation, policies and solutions can be more inclusive and relevant to a broader range of communities.

-Alumni from this program carry the unique distinction of being a graduate of a Robert Wood Johnson Foundation leadership program and become a part of tightly knit network of visionary change agents across sectors and disciplines.
+Alumni from this program carry the unique distinction of being a graduate of a Robert Wood Johnson Foundation leadership program and become a part of a tightly knit network of visionary change agents across sectors and disciplines.

-University of Pennsylvania
+University of Michigan

 University of Connecticut